GabeScott/standard-works-vault/General Conference/2001 April - “To Bear Testimony of Mine Only Begotten”.md

 # “To Bear Testimony of Mine Only Begotten”

-*By L. Aldin Porter - Of the Presidency of the Seventy*
+By Elder L. Aldin Porter - *Of the Presidency of the Seventy*

 *Given in the April session of the 2001 General Conference*

+>*A spiritual witness of the Nephite scripture will always bring the certainty of the Savior’s existence.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2001/04/to-bear-testimony-of-mine-only-begotten?lang=eng)